vmware-tanzu/concourse-kpack-resource/README.md

 # Concourse kpack Resource

-Use a [kpack](https://github.com/pivotal/kpack) image in a concourse pipeline natively in a concourse pipeline.
+Use a [kpack](https://github.com/pivotal/kpack) image in a concourse pipeline naturally.

 ## Installing